InterContinental Sun Peninsula · Son Tra

 The funicular descends through 200 metres of jungle to a private beach cove that no one else can access, and I genuinely had no words for about thirty seconds.

 Here's the honest thing about this place: it's not for everyone.
-If you need city dinners and daily beach-hopping, the isolation will start to feel like a constraint by day three.
-If you want total immersion in something genuinely unlike any other resort in Vietnam — and are happy to pay for it — it's extraordinary.
+If you need city dinners and daily beach-hopping, the isolation will feel like a constraint by day three.
+If you want total immersion in something genuinely unlike any other resort in Vietnam, and are willing to pay for it, it's extraordinary.

 Location & Getting There

 The beach is a private cove accessed via a funicular ride down the cliff.
-It's calm, clear, and genuinely exclusive — I shared it with perhaps a dozen other guests on a busy afternoon.
+It's calm, clear, and genuinely exclusive, I shared it with perhaps a dozen other guests on a busy afternoon.
+The cove is protected from swell by the peninsula's geography, which makes it one of the calmest swimming spots on the Da Nang coastline.
 The funicular becomes part of the experience rather than an inconvenience once you accept the concept.

 The Rooms

-The rooms and villas are where the InterContinental earns its price most convincingly.
-The Bensley design is everywhere — Vietnamese art, colonial furniture, rooms built into the hillside topography rather than against it.
-My entry-level room was around 55sqm and felt generously proportioned because of how the space was used.
-The balcony looked directly over the bay.
+The Bensley design is everywhere, Vietnamese colonial art and furniture, rooms built into the hillside topography rather than against it.
+My entry-level room was around 55sqm and felt generously proportioned because of how the space was used rather than its raw dimensions.
+The balcony looked directly over Da Nang Bay.

-Rates start around $250/night in shoulder season and rise significantly.
-Villas push toward $800–1,000+.
+Rates start around $250/night in shoulder season for entry-level rooms and rise significantly.
 This is not a budget conversation under any framing.
+IHG One Rewards points apply, for Diamond Ambassador members the upgrade path to hillside suites is real and worth pursuing.

 Pool, Beach & Facilities

 Two infinity pools, both with views that make the nightly rate easier to accept.
-The main pool is tiered and faces the bay — it photographs brilliantly and also actually works as a pool, which isn't always true of the dramatic infinity-edge showpieces.
-The beach, once you're down the funicular, is calm and private.
+The main pool is tiered and faces Da Nang Bay, it photographs brilliantly and also actually works as a pool, which isn't always true of the dramatic infinity-edge showpieces at other properties.
+The view across the bay, with the city and mountains on the far shore, is one of the best pool views in Vietnam.

 Food & Drink

 Budget reality: add $80–120/day per person for three meals on-site.
 This matters because leaving for cheaper food requires genuine effort.
-Some guests feel the food costs compound uncomfortably against an already expensive room rate.
+Some guests find the food costs compound uncomfortably against an already expensive room rate.
+The solution is HARBAR for lunches and the main restaurant for breakfast and one or two dinners, with a city trip for one evening.

 The Good Stuff

-• Not suited to families with young children
+• Not suited to families with young children, funicular and topography are challenging

-• On-site F&B is expensive and alternatives require significant effort
+• On-site F&B is expensive and alternatives require real effort to reach

-• The isolation that makes it special also makes it claustrophobic for some guests
+• The isolation that makes it special also makes it claustrophobic for the wrong traveller

 Who Should Stay Here

-Honeymooners, couples celebrating something significant, and design-conscious travellers who want a resort that's meaningfully different from everything else in Vietnam.
-Wrong choice for city explorers or families.
+Honeymooners, couples celebrating something significant, and design-conscious travellers who want a resort that is meaningfully different from everything else in Vietnam.
+The wrong choice for city explorers, families with young children, or anyone who will find the isolation claustrophobic after two days.

 For a full picture of Da Nang's hotel landscape, see our Best Hotels in Da Nang guide and our Where to Stay in Da Nang neighbourhood breakdown.